EntchenEric/ShopwarePluginQuickstartGuide/AddConfiguration.md

 >
 > The type must always be a String. `type=int` is not a valid type but `type="int"` is

-For accessibility ypi cam add sp,e ptjer attronites to your input-field:
+For accessibility you can add some attributes to your input-field:

 - Label:
 -   The Label will be displayed above your field.
 Here you can tell the User what he is supposed to enter.